MR

 • Distributions: Quarterly

-Vanguard S&P 500 Index ETF (VFV) is one of the best and most inexpensive ETFs on this list.
+The Vanguard S&P 500 Index ETF (VFV) is one of Canada’s best and most inexpensive ETFs on this list.
 Offered by Vanguard Canada, it provides investors exposure to the S&P 500 ETF and passively tracks the S&P 500 index.

-It concentrates your investments in U.S. large-capitalization stocks.
+It concentrates your investments in U.S. large-capitalisation stocks.
 Regarding fees, VFV is known as the most inexpensive Canadian ETF tracking the S&P 500.

-Having been incepted in 2012, VFV has a long performance track record and massive assets under management.
-It offers a low yield with quarterly distributions and is rated medium risk, like most equity investments.
+Since its inception in 2012, VFV has had a long performance track record and massive assets under management.
+Like most equity investments, it offers a low yield with quarterly distributions and is rated medium risk.

 With Vanguard Canada as a reputable household name in the investment world and VFV being the most cost-effective ETF in Canada, VFV is a top choice when considering which ETF to buy.